samihabakri/D2S-Dataverse/README.md

 ### Development Environment
 Want to configure this installed and running instance? follow the next steps to install the preferred IDE and to deploy new instances according to your configuration:
 * Install intellij Ultimate on your environment (you can use your students' email to get a license for one year)
-* Clone this repository to `~/TUWien/Dataverse-docker/` directory, which will generate new folder named `D2S-Dataverse`
+* Clone this repository to `~/TUWien/Dataverse-docker/` directory using this command `https://github.com/samihabakri/D2S-Dataverse.git` , which will generate new folder named `D2S-Dataverse` rename the cloned folder to be `dataverse`.
-* Import new project to intellij by importing `D2S-Dataverse` directory
+* Import new project to intellij by importing `dataverse` directory
 * Import maven dependencies from the pom.xml file then generate sources
 * Edit and code whatever you need, then execute install command in the Maven command line
 * Copy the *.war file to `~/TUWien/dataverse-docker/dataversedock/dv/deps/`